Blog Archives

 Recent changes have been made to enhance system security and deter fraud.
 SAM.gov has partnered with Login.gov to implement multi-factor authentication for registered SAM.gov users.
 When users go to SAM.gov and log in, they will be asked to create a Login.gov account.
 During initial Login.gov registration, users will be asked to enter an email address.
 Be sure to use your existing SAM email address to create the account.
 Access to a working phone number (mobile or landline) is also needed to register as Login.gov will send a security code.

-For more information, contact the NCRPC or visit our website for assistance.
+For more information, contact the NCRPC.

 This article appeared in the Quarter 1 2023 NCRPC Newsletter.